swarm-game/swarm/README.md

 Installing
 ==========

-Instructions from installing from a binary release will go here!
+Instructions for installing from a binary release will go here!

 Installing from Source
 ======================